hpcclab/oaas-sdk2-py/docs/reference.md

 - In local/mock mode, state semantics follow in-memory behavior.
 - Accessors are callable through ObjectRef proxies; getters read directly from storage, setters write through to storage.

+Implementation details:
+- The original method body is ignored at runtime; a generated wrapper performs the persisted IO based on the field type and optional projection.
+- Both async and sync accessor definitions are supported; remote `ObjectRef` proxies provide matching async/sync call styles based on runtime async mode.

 When to choose accessors vs methods

 Prefer accessors for simple persisted reads/writes: